dhomas1/DroboApps/README.md

 [Drobo 5N2 User Guide](https://github.com/dhomas1/DroboApps/releases/download/5N2Firmware/Drobo-5N2-user-guide-en.pdf)

 Please note: Firmware versions 4.3.1 and 4.3.0 were pulled from circulation by Drobo engineers shortly after release due to some user-reported issues.
-They were supposed to be re-released, but Drobo went bankrupt before a fixed could be produced.
+They were supposed to be re-released, but Drobo went bankrupt before a fix could be produced.
 It is recommended to use the last known good firmware, 4.2.2

 |Version|Link|Release Notes|
 |---|------|------|